When to Keep Your Child at Home

 - All medications should be sent to school office in the original container, with the prescription label attached, including the physician’s directions for dispensing the medication.
 All medicines must have a MEDICINE ADMINISTRATION FORM with them.

 - Non-prescription (over the counter) medications will be accepted on an individual basis as provided by the parent or legal guardian provided a completed authorization to give medicine form (included in registration packet) is on file in the office.
 Prolonged use of non-prescription medication is discouraged.
 Physician or health care provider approval is required for use of non-prescription medication.
 The medication is to be sent in the original container.
 Examples include cough drops, Tylenol/aspirin, lotions, creams, etc.

 Kentucky Department of Health requires health records be maintained for all students.

-Eye Exam- Archdiocese of Louisville Catholic elementary schools require proof of a vision examination by an optometrist or ophthalmologist.
+Archdiocese of Louisville Catholic elementary schools require proof of a vision examination by an optometrist or ophthalmologist.
 Submit proof to the school no later than January 1st of the FIRST year that a three (3), four (4), five (5) or six (6) year old child is enrolled.
 Vision examination information may be reported on the Kentucky/Archdiocese of Louisville Eye Examination Form for School Entry.
+Eye Exam Form

-Physicals- We want all of our students to maintain regular physical exams.
+We want all of our students to maintain regular physical exams.
 Physical exams are required for all incoming sixth grade students before the school year begins.
+Physical Exam Form